faccimatteo/CPU-Virtualizator/README.md

 ## How to run the program?

 Place yourself into the root folder of the projet and execute make.
-After then you can execute VM to perform the features below.
+After that you can execute VM to perform the features below.

 ## Features